timelyart/Kairos/README.md

 A lot can go wrong running web automation tools like Kairos.
 These are the most common ones:
 * The web page / server hasn't handled the interaction (a click or some input) yet before the next interaction is tried
 * A popup is displayed over the point that Kairos wants to interact with, e.g. a tooltip or TradingView's 'too many devices message'.
-* A form (e.g. an alert)was submitted but you don't see results.
+* A form (e.g. an alert) was submitted, but you don't see results.
 * The markup of the web page has changed thereby breaking the flow of Kairos.

 These issues are all related and amount to Kairos unable to either find an element or to interact with an element.
 You will get errors (see debug.log) like: